Meditation Made Simple

-As we move beyond the urge to manipulate our experience, less and less effort is required to explore the subtle qualities of mind and uncover our true inner nature.
-As our insight develops, we learn to rest in the clarity and inspiration of our innate wisdom, without dullness or agitation.
+As our focus becomes more refined, it also becomes more relaxed and clear.
+We move beyond the urge to manipulate our experience.
+Less effort is required to explore the subtle qualities of mind and uncover our true inner nature.
+As insight develops, we learn to rest in the clarity and inspiration of our innate wisdom, without dullness or agitation.

 We begin to view our internal and external worlds more widely, creating a foundation for the experience of unbiased compassion.
 Instead of grasping at the duality of self and other, we cultivate boundless equanimity which leads to an experience of wide-open, spacious mind.

-Dr. Arezoo K., Clinical Psychologist
+Dr. Arezoo K.

-The experience of working with Michael Hess teaching the Seven Steps of meditation was a profoundly great blessing.
+"The experience of working with Michael Hess teaching the Seven Steps of meditation was a profoundly great blessing.
 His method of guiding was clear and calming although we had a challenge of translation into German language.
 Nevertheless Michael was easily to accommodate to our various needs."

 Tsering C., CEO

 "Our staff was new to meditation and found his techniques very effective for the type of work we do within the community.
 Michael has a wealth of knowledge and helped us understand the big picture of the techniques we were using.
-Thank you Michael!!
+Thank you Michael!!"

 Micah Ecumenical Ministries